learning-layers/SocialSemanticServer/README.md

 * link Javascript projects JSUtilities, SSClientInterfaceGlobals and SSSClientInterfaceREST in your application to have access to SSS server-side operations via its REST interface

 ####SSS plain REST API access
-* To access the REST API via POST requests to _http://your-sss-host:your-port/ss-adapter-rest/rest/SSAdapterRest/yourOp/_ where your "your-sss-host" represents the host running the REST API and "yourOp" represents one operation out of the ones provided wrappend in SSS client-side project.
+* To access the REST API via POST requests to _http://your-sss-host:your-port/ss-adapter-rest/rest/SSAdapterRest/yourOp/_ where your "your-sss-host" represents the host running the REST API and "yourOp" represents one operation out of the ones provided by SSS (see client-side project).
 The API generally expects JSON strings as input (mime type "application/json").
 * Return values are JSON strings (except for, e.g. file downloading), e.g. _{"op":"collWithEntries", "error":false, "errorMsg":null, "opValue":{"author":"http://dt.ll/user/hugo/",...}}"_.
 * Additionally, all properties/variables returned by any API call will contain a JSON-LD description.
 * Following key-value pairs are returned (execpt for non-JSON returns) normally: